saritasa-nest/saritasa-forge-admin/README.md

 # Generated Properties

-Generated properties will not displayed on the create or edit entity pages.
+Generated properties will not be displayed on the create or edit entity pages.
 Entity framework example of generated property:

 ```csharp
     [DatabaseGenerated(DatabaseGeneratedOption.Identity)]